for the patients of North Western India

 Who are these patients?

-The cancer patients are small farmers and their families are from the Malwa region which includes Barnala, Bathinda, Faridkot, Moga, Muktsar, Fazilka, Patiala, Ludhiana, Ferozepur, Ropar, Mohali, Sangrur, Fatehgarh sahib and Mansa.
+The cancer patients are predominantly farmers and their families from the Malwa region which includes Barnala, Bathinda, Faridkot, Moga, Muktsar, Fazilka, Patiala, Ludhiana, Ferozepur, Ropar, Mohali, Sangrur, Fatehgarh sahib and Mansa.

 What is the cause?